 My Approach

-As an integrative counsellor, I draw from Person-Centred, Gestalt and Existential Therapy, Parts Work, and Transactional Analysis.
-This allows flexibility, so our work can adapt to you rather than fitting you into a particular model.
+I work in a relational and integrative way, drawing from Person-Centred, Gestalt and Existential Therapy, Parts Work, and Transactional Analysis.
+This allows our work to remain flexible and responsive, shaped around you rather than fitting you into a single model.

 Portrait photo of Daniela Weetman, counsellor in Lewes and online.